Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Introduction

 As an example of state-space modeling at work, \citet{mckee_emotion_2020} presented a state-space model in the psychological context, a feedback-control model of homeostasis that serves to develop an index of an 18 time point time series of 11 affect items for emotion regulation in a high-risk adolescent sample (i.e., ages 13-14).
 While this is an example of a continuous time model, it demonstrates the capabilities of state-space modeling generally.
-In the model, the affective state (measured by the above observed affect measures) and an autoregressive regulation parameter that acts as index of emotion regulation (percent recovery to equilibrium in each time interval), and the unmeasured influences on the individuals (i.e., the standard deviation of exogenous disturbances) were included.
-Using a cross-sectional, between-person analysis of the total counts of nicotine, alcohol, and cannabis use with the regulation parameter and means/standard deviations of the sum scores of the affect measures as predictors, they found significant relationships between the affective state and substance use, thus serving as an example of state-space modeling’s ability to track affective regulation over time, specifically, or trends in psychological phenomena over time, generally.
+In the model, the affective state, $\mathbf{x}$ (measured by the above observed affect measures,$y_t$ in the original paper, here $\mathbf{z}_t$ in Eq.
+3) and an autoregressive regulation parameter, ($\lambda$ in the original paper, here this parameter would be on the diagonal of the $\mathbf{A}$ matrix), that acts as index of emotion regulation (i.e. how quickly affect returns to equilibrium), and the unmeasured influences on the individuals (i.e., the standard deviation of exogenous disturbances, $\mathbf{u}$) were included.
+Using a cross-sectional, between-person analysis of the total counts of nicotine, alcohol, and cannabis use with the idiographically calculated autoregressive regulation parameter and means/standard deviations of the sum scores of the affect measures as predictors, they found significant inverse relationship between the affect regulation parameter and substance use, suggesting that participants who take longer to return to their affective baseline tend to have increased substance use.
+These results serve as an example of state-space modeling’s ability to track affective regulation over time, specifically, or trends in psychological phenomena over time, generally.

 The purpose of this paper is to understand the impacts of different types of missing data on the analysis of EMA-like data and offer guidelines for the use of missing data imputation methods in those cases.
 First, we review missing data mechanisms and discuss how they can occur in EMA data.
 Second, we perform a Monte-Carlo simulation study of the impacts of different missingness mechanisms on the statistical modeling of EMA-like synthetic data, comparing the ability of several missing data imputation techniques in the time series case.
 We conclude by providing guidance to the psychological researcher regarding appropriate missing data approaches.